nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

 These list of commands will give the following: Metadata, Veg data, and Env data

-Metadata contains two columns, Col1 contains short codes used by the authors as surrogates of the full scientific names of species for the species which are stored in the Col2 column
+Metadata contains two columns, Col1 contains short codes used by the authors as surrogates of the full scientific names of species for the species which are stored in the Col2 column.

-Veg data contains a sites ∗ species table of biomass values
+Veg data contains a site's species table of biomass values.

-Env data contains the experimental variables
+Env data contains a list of experimental variables.

 	species_names<-final_dataframe$acceptedname
 	my_traits<-c("h_max","le_area","leaf_mass","li_form_B","strategy")
 	retrieved_traits<-tr8(species_list = species_names,download_list = my_traits)

-Maximum height is available in Ecoflora and its short code is h_max
+Maximum height is available in Ecoflora and its short code is h_max.

-Leaf area is available in Ecoflora and its short code is le_area
+Leaf area is available in Ecoflora and its short code is le_area.

-Leaf mass is available in LEDA and its short code is leaf_mass
+Leaf mass is available in LEDA and its short code is leaf_mass.

-Life form is available in BiolFlor3 and its short code is li_form_B
+Life form is available in BiolFlor3 and its short code is li_form_B.

 Originr Package: Used for invasive species: If we want to explore if the species listed in the data COULD be considered invasive.

 	install.packages("originr")   ---   How to install a package into RStudio install_github("roponsci/originr")  ---  Installs GitHub for pushing analysis library("originr")   --- Downloads the specific package required for analysis